eeycl3/SDEChallenge/design/DesignSolution.md

 #### Discussion
 Because of the wide use case of our customers, so we introduce 3 different storage solutions for our customers.
-One is time-series DB, elastic search and raw data solutions. time series DB is used for query time related query and elastic search is used for content based query.
-Raw data with ETL solution is providing custom complex query.
+They are time-series DB, elastic search and raw data solutions. time series DB is used for query time related query and elastic search is used for content based query.
+Raw data with ETL solution is providing complex query.